Chalkki/Software-Methodology/README.md

 # Software-Methodology
-Here are course projects that my partner and I made in the junior year.
+Here are course projects with Java that my partner and I built in 2022 Spring.